Sir Archibald Campbell, 1st Baronet: March to Upper Burma and Victory (January–February 1826)

 With the Burmese army in disarray, Campbell marched north to Upper Burma, and took the ancient capital of Pagan (Bagan) in early February 1826.
 After Campbell's forces took the village of Yandabo, about 50 mi from the capital Ava (Innwa), on 16 February, the Burmese finally agreed to full British demands "without discussion".
 As the chief commander of British forces, Campbell was the lead signatory of the Treaty of Yandabo on the British side.
 The Burmese agreed to cede to the British Assam, Manipur, Arakan and Tenasserim; stop all interference in Cachar and Jaintia; and pay an indemnity of one million pounds sterling.

 The treaty ended the longest and most expensive war in British Indian history.
 Fifteen thousand European and Indian soldiers died, together with an unknown (but almost certainly higher) number of Burmese.
 The campaign cost the British five million pounds sterling (roughly 18.5 billion in 2006 dollars) to 13 million pounds sterling that led to a severe economic crisis in British India in 1833.

 After the war

 Campbell received the thanks of Parliament, the governor-in-council and the British East India Company gave him a gold medal and a pension of £1000 per annum for life.
+The Burmese Court also gave him an honorary military title as sign of friendship "Maha Thura Nawratha", a title generally associated with a commander of the Royal Elephant Corp.
 In 1839 he was made Commander-in-chief in Bombay but did not enjoy the post for long due to ill-health.